rumspace/rails-project-lvl1/README.md

 # </form>
 ```

-If the object has no field to call for NoMethodError will be returned.
+If the object has no field to call for, `NoMethodError` will be returned.

 ```ruby
 html = HexletCode.form_for user, url: '/users' do |f|